Kingsway-Digital/craftercms-react/README.md

-# @kingsway/craftercms-react

-## Convenient React utilities for working with Crafter CMS
+# React Tools for Crafter CMS

 This package contains convenience utilities for working with Crafter CMS, over and above the SDK provided by Crafter.
+It is designed to significantly reduce boilerplace code and to accelerate development of React apps backed by Crafter CMS.

 ## Contents